Accreditation plays a key role in social sectors such as food, medical, environmental, and forensic science testing laboratories.

 - Final assessment audits of certification creation and ongoing compliance (verifications).

-- Appointment of an assessment team for the final assessment at laboratory site(s) for its compliance to ISO 17025.
+- Appointment of an assessment team for the final assessment at laboratory site(s) for its compliance to ISO/IEC 17025.

 - Depends upon the scope to be assessed, the assessment team shall be composed of a:

 - Technical Assessor(s)

 - The assessors will raise non-conformance(s) if any.